 Recreation facilities are available for patient use.
 The gymnasium is equipped for basketball, volleyball, floor hockey, badminton and other activities.
-There is also a pool, and a weight room equipped with a universal machine, free weights step climbers, elliptical machines and exercise bicycles.
+There is also a weight room equipped with a universal machine, free weights step climbers, elliptical machines and exercise bicycles.
 A games room is available and includes a bowling alley, billiard tables, table tennis, foosball tables, a piano and a games area.
 Your therapeutic recreational therapist will have more information about central recreation.

 Family members can participate with their inpatient loved ones but must complete specific requirements through Central Recreation.

 Patients and families can also look forward to a new outdoor recreation area, which will be available in the spring of 2011.

 What support services are available at Ontario Shores?

 Each patient is assigned a treatment team that will work with them to determine an individual treatment plan based on their goals and recovery needs.
 Other support services include a Peer Support

 .
 For a complete list of services offered by Ontario Shores, please see All Services (A-Z)

 Are mental health services covered by OHIP?